 There are plenty of smaller snowboarding accessories that are great to have with mountainside or in your kit, whether you keep it in your pack, chalet locker, car, or just as backups.

 Whether you’re team gloves or team mitts, having the right pair is important.
 If you find yourself in varying conditions or on a very wet day, pack an extra pair and make sure you start the day with a quality pick!
+Don’t forget to pick up a pair of snow gloves for your kids!

 These provide warmth around your neck and face for chilly days when a zipped jacket just will not cut it.
 Even if you think you are in for a warm day, having an extra in your pack is always a good idea!